LifeTox: Unveiling Implicit Toxicity in Life Advice: Conclusion

 \section{Conclusion}

 We introduce the \texttt{LifeTox} dataset, which significantly extends the scope of implicit toxicity detection in advice-seeking scenarios. \texttt{LifeTox} features a broad range of open-ended questions, sourced from twin Reddit forums, encompassing a rich variety of personal experiences and concerns.
 Our extensive validation experiments demonstrate that RoBERTa, when trained solely on \texttt{LifeTox}, achieves performance levels comparable to or even exceeding those of LLMs.
 More than just numerical metrics, our analysis highlights \texttt{LifeTox}'s superior ability to handle complex, long-form question-and-answer scenarios, outperforming LLMs.
+Not only for smaller models but large language models can also be enhanced by \texttt{LifeTox} fine-tuning to classify out-of-domain toxicity instances.
+We have open-sourced the \texttt{LifeTox}-trained models at each sale as \texttt{LifeTox} Moderator Family; 350M, 7B, and 13B.
 With \texttt{LifeTox}, we aim to contribute to the safer integration of LLMs into everyday human interactions.